schuhva/Music-Generation/doc/releases/3.04/Base_01.rst

 Print Start and End
 ~~~~~~~~~~~~~~~~~~~

--  Prints the end and starting point of the actual tune
+-  Prints the end and starting point of the actual tune.
 -  Calculates melody\_len and Start

 .. code:: python3